UVCB Substances

 Canada Publishes Order 2026-87-01-02 Amending Non-Domestic Substances List Under CEPA 1999

-Canada has amended the Non-Domestic Substances List (NDSL) to include new substances, effective January 2026.
-This update streamlines market access by reducing notification and data requirements for substances already established in international commerce.
+Canada has updated the Non-Domestic Substances List to include additional substances recognized in international commerce.
+This expansion streamlines market access by reducing the notification and data requirements for businesses importing or manufacturing these substances.

 gazette.gc.caCanadaCanada